 (iii) The licensee shall state in the notice that it is a cancellation and identify the advance notification that is being cancelled.

 (E) Records.
-The licensee shall make, maintain, and retain a copy of the advance notification and any revision and cancellation notices as a record for inspection by the agency in accordance with subsection (mm) of this section.
+The licensee shall make, maintain, and retain a copy of the advance notification and any revision and cancellation notices as a record for inspection by the department in accordance with subsection (mm) of this section.

 (F) Protection of information.
-State officials, state employees, and other individuals, whether or not licensees of the agency, the NRC, or any agreement state, who receive schedule information of the kind specified in subparagraph (B) of this paragraph shall protect that information against unauthorized disclosure as specified in paragraph (10)(D) of this subsection.
+State officials, state employees, and other individuals, whether or not licensees of the department , the NRC, or any agreement state, who receive schedule information of the kind specified in subparagraph (B) of this paragraph shall protect that information against unauthorized disclosure as specified in paragraph (10)(D) of this subsection.

 (22) Requirements for physical protection of category 1 or category 2 quantities of radioactive material during shipment.